Mysteries of Ephesus

-The Ephesian Artemis with 2 times five animal-faced side heads and 24 roundings as well as among other six times 3 animal heads at her legs - first 3 lions - and external human figures reminds at tantric iconogaphy.
+The Ephesian Artemis with 2 five animal-faced side heads and 24 roundings under her breast as well as among other six times 3 animal heads at her legs - first 3 lions - and external human figures reminds at tantric iconogaphy.
 There are several variants in the museum of Ephesos, also with three levels above the head.

 The Mysteries of Ephesus took place centrally in the Temple of Artemis at the Turkish west coast, until the temple 356 BC fell victim to a fire which was laid by Herostratos.